Q: What is Amazon WorkSpaces?

 Q: What happens when I terminate Amazon WorkSpaces that are launched on physically dedicated hardware?

-Q: What happens to Amazon WorkSpaces that are rebuilt or rebooted on physically dedicated hardware?
+Q: What happens to Amazon WorkSpaces that are rebuilt, restored, or restarted on physically dedicated hardware?

-Amazon WorkSpaces that are rebuilt or rebooted can be placed on any available physical server allocated to your account.
-A reboot or rebuild of an Amazon WorkSpace can result in that instance being placed on a different physical server that has been allocated to your account.
+A: Amazon WorkSpaces that are rebuilt, restored, or restarted can be placed on any available physical server allocated to your account.
+A restart, restore, or rebuild of an Amazon WorkSpace can result in that instance being placed on a different physical server that has been allocated to your account.

 Amazon Linux WorkSpaces